-- A. Sophomore candidates must be bona-fide Bishop State students who: - 1. are enrolled full time (12 credit hours or more); - 2. have earned 24 or more credit hours by the end of the current semester; - 3. have a minimum cumulative GPA of 2.0; - 4. have no disciplinary actions or problems: and - 5. are willing to actively participate in student activities. - 6.
-Miss Bishop State candidates must have one green and/or gold, two-piece suit or dress to wear during appearances throughout the academic year. - B. Freshman candidates must be bona-fide Bishop State students who: - 1. are enrolled full time (12 credit hours or more); - 2. have a minimum cumulative GPA of 2.0 on their official high school transcripts; - 3. have no disciplinary actions or problems; and - 4. are willing to actively participate in student activities. - 5.
-All candidates for Miss Freshman must have one green and/or gold, two-piece suit or dress to wear during appearances throughout the academic year.
+A. Sophomore candidates must be bona-fide Bishop State students who:

+- 1. are enrolled full time (12 credit hours or more); - 2. have earned 24 or more credit hours by the end of the current semester; - 3. have a minimum cumulative GPA of 2.0: - 4. have no disciplinary actions or problems; and - 5. are willing to actively participate in student activities.

-IV.
+NOTE: In preparation to serve as Miss Bishop State, candidates for Miss Bishop State must have one green and/or gold, two-piece suit or dress to wear during appearances throughout the academic year.

+III.
 Election Procedures

-- A. Nomination and Screening - 1.
-Students will submit official nomination forms. - 2.
-SDS will check GPAs and disciplinary records. - 3.
-A list of eligible candidates will be published by SDS on all campuses and sites. - 4.
-SDS will notify candidates of eligibility. - 5.
-Dates/times/places for campaign speeches will be announced by SDS on all campus and sites. - B. The Candidates - 1.
-Plan strategies and select campaign manager (optional). - 2.
-Begin campaigning upon receipt of notice from SDS.
+A. Nomination and Screening

+- 1. Students will submit official nomination forms, - 2.
+Student Development Services will check GPAs and disciplinary records of students, - 3.
+A list of eligible candidates will be published by Student Development Services, on all campuses and sites - 4.
+Student Develop Services will notify candidates of eligibility, and - 5.
+Dates/times/places for campaign speeches will be announced by Student Development Services on all campus and sites.

+B. The Campaigns of Candidates